PBA Philippine Cup

-The Philippine Basketball Association (PBA) Philippine Cup is a tournament that does not allow teams to hire foreign players or imports.
-Before 2004–05 season, the tournament was then known as the PBA All-Filipino Cup.
+The PBA Philippine Cup is one of three active conferences in the Philippine Basketball Association (PBA).
+In this conference, only Filipino players and players of Filipino descent can compete, meaning that imports are not allowed.
+Before the 2004–05 season, the tournament was known as the PBA All-Filipino Cup.
 It is considered the most prestigious of the three conferences in a PBA season.
-The San Miguel Beermen are the conference's current defending champions.

-Since the 2006–07 season, the Jun Bernardino Trophy were awarded to the champions.
-The trophy is worth PHP 500,000 and is made up of 24-karat gold plate, which the champions can keep for a year.
-After that, they will receive a smaller replica of the trophy.
-If a team wins three consecutive tournaments, the franchise gets to keep the trophy and not the replica.
-The trophy is named after former PBA commissioner Jun Bernardino.

-In the history of the league, the TNT Tropang Texters (2010–11 to 2012–13) and the San Miguel Beermen (2014–15 to 2018–19) have won the All-Filipino Conference at least three consecutive times.
-By achieving this distinction, TNT and San Miguel were able to have permanent possession of the Bernardino Trophy.
-TNT keeps the 2006 version while San Miguel keeps the 2013 version.
+Since the 2006–07 season, the champions of the Philippine Cup are awarded the Jun Bernardino Trophy, named after former PBA commissioner Jun Bernardino, which they get to keep possession of until the next Philippine Cup champion is crowned.
+If a team wins three Philippine Cups in a row, that team will have permanent possession of the trophy.

 The 1975 and 1976 editions of the tournament were reclassified as an import-laden conference since the league gave the lower-ranking teams the option of hiring imports to bolster their respective lineups.
 The first tournament that prohibited teams from hiring foreign players or imports was held in 1977.
 The 1981 and 1982 seasons did not have an All-Filipino Conference.

+The San Miguel Beermen have the most Philippine Cup titles with eleven and are the current defending Philippine Cup champions, having defeated the TNT Tropang 5G in the 2025 PBA Philippine Cup finals.